 There isn’t really a set dress code for Ice Bar London, at the end of the day it doesn’t matter too much what you wear as the big ole cloak covers up everything anyway!
 I’d recommend close toed shoes, just because of the temperature and the floor is chequer plate metal, so it’s not completely flat (if you were planning on wearing high heeled shoes).
 If you plan on hanging out in the bar or restaurant, you might want to dress a little nicer.
 For example Ballie Ballerson ball pit bar say no athletic/gym wear, however trainers are fine.

 I didn’t see any specific dress code rules for Ice Bar while visiting and there’s nothing mentioned on their website about a dress code.
 So I don’t think you have to worry too much, casual or smart casual would be fine.

 For once we had a warm day in London, I was wearing shorts, everyone in the line was like ‘you’re going to freeze!!!’.
 It really wasn’t that bad, it’s roughly -5c (23f)…Iowan winters seem to not really get above that for close to 6 months of the year!
 The capes are quite long too, I’m 5ft 4 and it came down below my knees.
 Although my legs were fine for that short time, I probably wouldn’t recommend wearing sandals/flip flops.
 I kept taking my gloves off to use my camera and by the end of my session, my fingers were a little numb.

 The way I thought of it, was that I was going to dress for the weather outside.
-The Ice Bar experience is only an maximum of 40 minutes but I knew I was going to be wandering around outside for a lot longer.
+It’d be no different if you were wearing a skirt or a dress.
+The Ice Bar experience is only a maximum of 40 minutes but I knew I was going to be wandering around outside for a lot longer.